elenapuj/Project-2/README.md

 # Problem 3

-In this problem the file "Problem3.hpp" should be in the same folder than "Problem3.cpp" to be able to run this program.
-(You can found this files in the folder Problem3).
+In this problem the file "Problem3.hpp" should be in the same folder than "Problem3.cpp" to be able to run the program we were asked for.
 The file "Problem3.hpp" is just a function that checks if the eigenvalues and eigenvectors you put as an argument, are the same as the ones obtained analytically.
+We did it this way in order to be able to use the function in other problems.

 # Problem 4

 The file "Problem4.hpp" is just the function that gets the maximum off-diagonal value of a symmetric matrix so it is not executable for itself.
-The file "Problem4b.cpp" is the one you can execute with an example inside.
-As in the previous exercise, you need to have both files
+The file "Problem4b.cpp" is the one you can execute with the requested example inside.
+As in the previous exercise, you need to have both files in the same folder in order to execute "Problem4b.cpp".

 # Problem 5